MAES Hatch Project Life Cycle

-PDs must enter annual progress reports into REEport by November 30 of each year.
-The Fiscal Manager will review and submit the completed reports to NIFA.
+PD's must enter annual progress reports into REEport by February 15th of each year.
+The Grant Coordinator and/or Program and Reporting Manager will review and submit the completed reports to NIFA.

 d) Project Renewal

-Prior to the project termination date, the Project Review process will be repeated in order to renew the project for an extended period.
+Prior to the project termination date, the Project Review process will be repeated in order to renew the project for a new period.

 e) Termination of a project